salman-ahmad/kard-test/README.md

 `npm start`

-**Your task is to create a text file from a transaction JSON file (provided) and write the file (JSON) format into the output folder.**<br />
+**Your task is to create a text file from a transaction JSON file (provided), parse the data and write the file (JSON) format into the output folder.**

   All fields should contain values with pipe delimited format.

 **Header should contain the following:**